 (03) The Shows (Choices!
 Choices!)

-Every Cruise Line will inform the travellers of the major shows on board, ahead of time.
+Every Cruise Line will inform the travelers of the major shows on board, ahead of time.
 That helps.
 Also, in the case of Princess, we had a Daily Flier, describing all the on-board activities for that day.
 I.e. all relevant information in one 4-page document.
 Every morning, we used to review this and determine which activities we would do together and which ones we would do separately.
 I would strongly recommend having a “general outline” for the day.
 There are bound to be some very interesting events (e.g. History and Culture of the Ports of Call) and you would not want to miss that, in between all the distractions.

 (04) Shore Excursions and Kids